-The TSA not only controls one’s access to the “sterile area of the airport,” see 49 C.F.R. § 1540.105(a) (2), but the TSA also “controls the area beyond where the passenger’s passport is checked.”
+The TSA controls one’s access to the “sterile area of the airport” as explained in 49 C.F.R. § 1540.105(a) (2).
+TSA also “controls the area beyond where the passenger’s passport is checked.”
+Id.

-Despite these broad reglations, the law also imposes limits on the authority of TSA.
+Despite these broad regulations, the law also imposes limits on the authority of TSA.

 While aviation security is undoubtedly important, we must be diligent in protecting the rights of all Americans, such as their freedom from being subjected to humiliating and intrusive searches by TSA agents, especially when there is no obvious cause ….
 It is important that the rules and boundaries of our airport screening process be transparent and easily available to travelers so that proper restraints are in place on screeners.
 Travelers should be empowered with the knowledge necessary to protect themselves from a violation of their rights and dignity.

 See Burgess Everett, Rand Paul Files Bills that Take Aim at TSA, Politico (June 15, 2012).

 Contesting the TSA NOV – Demand a Formal Hearing